vjacynycz/bettercd/README.md

 - `--updateroot`: Updates the root directory from which better cd calculates jumps.
 Default directory is `$HOME` (to restore default location run `cd --updateroot $HOME`).
 - `--cache`: Updates the cache file, this is usefull if you want to be able to jump inside directories you just created.
 - `--help|-h`: Show bettercd man page.
+- `-l`: List cache contents.
+Works similar to cd but it shows a list of possible jump locations (bettercd always chooses the first shown).
+- `-|--`: Changes the working directory to the previous working directory.

 # Bugs